hotosm/learnosm/_posts/en/josm/1800-11-09-editing-with-josm.md

 ---
 layout: doc
 title: Editing Field Data
-permalink: /en/beginner/editing-with-josm/
+permalink: /en/josm/editing-with-josm/
 lang: en
-category: beginner
+category: josm
 ---

 Editing Field Data
 ==================
 We've now covered all the building blocks of mapping with OpenStreetMap.
-We've learned how to use GPS and Field Papers to survey an area, and how we can use JOSM to edit the points, lines, and shapes that make up our map.
+We've learned how to use JOSM to edit the points, lines, and shapes that make up our map.

 In this chapter we'll return once again to JOSM and look at a couple of new concepts which we have not covered thus far.